Dealer86/fintech-portfolio-API-project/README.md

-# Finance API
+# Fintech Portfolio API

-Final project for ItSchool course, Python - Intro To Programming.
+A webserver with a REST API for keeping track of your different financial assets & stocks, and see/compare their evolution

 For Windows, steps to deploy: